coolshare/CoolshareReactPubSub/README.md

-	 - One key advantage provided by Pub/Sub pattern is the communication: instead of passing references around the component hierarchy in order to reach the other party, feels like a baby crawling on a 2D surface (since you need to travel the hierarchy node by node), you can fly like a bird in a 3D space: this package allows you to communicate between any two or more points in the React Hierarchy.
+	 - One key advantage provided by Pub/Sub pattern is the communication: instead of passing references around the component hierarchy in order to reach the other party, feels like a baby crawling on a 2D surface (since you need to travel the hierarchy node by node), you can fly like a bird in a 3D space: this package allows you to communicate between any two or more points including any components React Hierarchy and services which in turn update the remote model.
+And the callback of remote request then publishes another topic (event/action) to update the state of view (setView in React).

 Who should use this:
 ********************